kumagaias/triage-ninja-for-jira/docs/deployment-guide.md

 ### Metrics Not Appearing

-**Symptom**: No metrics logs in Forge logs
+**Symptom**: No AI triage results or logs

 **Solutions**:
-1. Verify metricsTracker is imported in rovoAgent.ts
+1. Verify Forge LLM is enabled (EAP approved)
-2. Check if actions are being invoked
+2. Check if `forgeLlmTriage.ts` is properly imported
-3. Wait 1 hour for first metrics log
-4. Manually trigger: `metricsTracker.logMetrics()`
+3. Check Forge logs for LLM errors
+4. Verify token limits not exceeded
+5. Test with simple ticket first

 ## Post-Deployment Tasks